Dani28/Dazah-Business-Networking/README.md

 Register a new Dazapp (Dazah application) at https://www.dazah.com/apps/register

+Note: You will need to associate your new Dazapp with a new or existing Audience Segment.
+You can create an empty collection of users, or you can import our audience segment (see below).

 To instantly generate revenue, click on the Modify link next to your newly registered Dazapp and fill out your PayPal email address.
 You will automatically receive a commission, paid out weekly, each time users of your application pay to connect.